reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 Here, the timeout values are as specified in application.yaml.

 #### Using Convertors
-By default, Retrofit can only deserialize HTTP bodies into OkHttp's `ResponseBody` type and its `RequestBody` type for @Body.
+By default, Retrofit can only deserialize HTTP bodies into OkHttp's `ResponseBody` type and its `RequestBody` type for `@Body`.
 With convertors, the requests and responses can be wrapped into Java objects.
 Commonly used convertors are:
 - Gson: com.squareup.retrofit2:converter-gson
 - Jackson: com.squareup.retrofit2:converter-jackson

 To make use of these convertors, we need to make sure their corresponding build dependencies are included.
-Then we can add them to the respective convertor factory
+Then we can add them to the respective convertor factory.
 ````java
         new Retrofit.Builder().client(httpClientBuilder.build())
                 .baseUrl(props.getEndpoint())